Eat an ecosystem: feast on fermented foods

 Fermented foods with live active cultures generally have a shorter shelf-life than their pasteurized or vinegar-pickled counterparts, which is one reason for their higher price tag.
 To get the most bang for your buck, add foods with active cultures to recipes that don’t require heating or add them after cooking or to keep those good bugs alive.

 Having trouble finding top quality fermented vegetables or don’t like the price-tag of store-bought options?
-Check out a simple recipe for making fermented carrots below, and stay tuned for the next blog post to learn how simple and safe fermenting your own can be.
+Check out a simple recipe for making fermented carrots below and read Ferment without Fear to learn how simple and safe fermenting your own can be.

 Probiotic Lacto-Fermented Carrots